fastabiqul1993/intro-backend/readme.md

 #### GET Request

- - "/store" => display all store, with default pagination {page:1, limit:5}.
+ - "/store/" => display all bikes, with default pagination {page:1, limit:10}.
 Query params:
-    - findAll -> display all store data,
 	- page -> page to display (default 1),
-	- limit -> number of store displayed in a page (default 5).
+	- limit -> number of bikes displayed in a page (default 10).

- - "/store/{storeID}" => display one store data with the id specified by ID parameter.
+ - "/store/{id}" => display one bikes with the id specified by id parameter.
+ - "/store/{name}" => display bikes specified by name parameter.
- - "/store/type/?type" => display store data specified by type parameter.
+ - "/store/{type}" => display bikes specified by type parameter.
- - "/store/branch/?branch" => display store data specified by branch parameter.
+ - "/store/{branch}" => display bikes specified by branch parameter.

 #### POST Request

- - "/store" => Inserting a new store data to database.
-Data required = name, brand, type, branch, price.
+ - "/store/" => Inserting a new bike to bikes tables.
+Data required = name, type, branch, price.

 #### PATCH Request

- - "/store/{storeID}" => Updating a existing store data in database.
-Data required = storeID and parameter that needs to update.
+ - "/store/{bikeID}" => Updating a existing bike in tables.
+Data required = bikeID and parameter that needs to update.

 #### DELETE Request

- - "/store/{storeID}" => Deleting a existing store data in database.
-Data required = storeID.
+ - "/store/{bikeID}" => Deleting a existing bike in tables.
+Data required = bikeID.

 ## Optional